Serving

 Better

-A savory and satisfying soup, especiallly for cold, rainy days.
-"Authenticity" is easy to claim here since there are many variations (several meat options are listed).
-I have also developed a Vegetarian Version that I use more often than meat versions.
+A savory and satisfying soup, especially for cold, rainy days.
+"Authenticity" is easy to claim here since there are so many variations (several meat options are listed).

 2-1/2